Images, video and audio from this Web site are provided without login for the purpose of editorial use only.

 You must contact email@example.com to obtain approval for advertising, marketing or other commercial users.

 Ford Media Center

-Ford is aware of 13 reports of accidents and six reports of injuries related to this condition.
+Ford is not aware of any reports of accidents or injuries related to this condition.

 Dealers will secure the roof rails with plastic push pins.
 Customer notifications will begin the week of June 28.
 The Ford reference number for this recall is 21S22.

 Ford Motor Company (NYSE: F) is a global company based in Dearborn, Michigan, that is committed to helping build a better world, where every person is free to move and pursue their dreams.
 The company’s Ford+ plan for growth and value creation combines existing strengths, new capabilities and always-on relationships with customers to enrich experiences for and deepen the loyalty of those customers.
 Ford develops and delivers innovative, must-have Ford trucks, sport utility vehicles, commercial vans and cars and Lincoln luxury vehicles, as well as connected services.
 Additionally, Ford is establishing leadership positions in mobility solutions, including self-driving technology, and provides financial services through Ford Motor Credit Company.
 Ford employs about 176,000 people worldwide.
 More information about the company, its products and Ford Credit is available at corporate.ford.com.